This timeline, first published March 26, 2008, has been updated to include developments since then.

 1988 – International Lambeth Conference of bishops calls for further study of homosexuality.

-1992 – General Synod holds open forum on sexuality; requests the of and the National Executive Council (now the Council of General Synod) to commission a study of homosexuality and same-sex relationships.
-Diocesan synod of New Westminster asks to set same requirements for ordination for both heterosexual and homosexual persons.
+1992 – General Synod holds open forum on sexuality; requests the House of Bishops and the National Executive Council (now the Council of General Synod) to commission a study of homosexuality and same-sex relationships.
+Diocesan synod of New Westminster asks House of Bishops to set same requirements for ordination for both heterosexual and homosexual persons.

 1994 – Canadian Anglicans with conservative views on sexuality hold first Anglican Essentials Conference.
 Hearing Diverse Voices, Seeking Common Ground: A program of study on homosexuality and homosexual relationships is published by the Anglican Book Centre as a resource for parishes and groups.